Critics' Choice Television Award for Best Actress in a Movie/Miniseries

 The Critics' Choice Television Award for Best Actress in a Movie/Miniseries is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actors.

-It was introduced in 2012.
+The award was introduced in 2012.
 The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.

+Jessica Lange holds the record for most nominations in this category with 6 nominations.
+She was nominated four times for her work on the American Horror Story anthology series, specifically for Murder House (2012), Asylum (2013) Coven (2014), and Freak Show (2015), once for Feud: Bette and Joan (2018) and her latest nomination for The Great Lillian Hall (2025).

+Sarah Snook is the current winner in this category for All Her Fault (2026).